GabrielPaganMateo/holbertonschool-shell/io_redirections_and_filters/README.md

-# Holberton School Shell I/O Redirections & Filters Project
+# Holberton School Shell Project

 ### This directory was made to store the tasks and work done as part of the "Shell I/O Redirections & Filters Project"